-So now you that you’ve bought a brand new pair of tennis kicks, you may be wondering how you can lace your tennis shoes quickly and with minimal hassle.
-There are also some ways to lace your tennis shoes that can make them easier to take on and off, which we’re sure you’ll want to know about it.
+So now you that you’ve bought a brand new pair of tennis shoes, you may be wondering how you can lace them quickly and with minimal hassle.
+There are some ways to lace your tennis shoes that can make them easier to put on and take off which we’re sure you’ll want to know about it.

 Although lacing tennis shoes — or any type of footwear for that matter, can seem like a straightforward, even simplistic thing to do, there are really only three acceptable methods to ensure that they’re comfortable to wear depending on the shape and size of your feet.